microsoft/malmo-challenge/malmopy/README.md

 The CNTK Python binding can be installed by running the installation script ([more information here](https://github.com/Microsoft/CNTK/wiki/Setup-CNTK-on-your-machine)).
-Follow the installation process after what you should be able to import cntk.
+After following the installation process you should be able to import CNTK.

 ___Note that every time you will want to run experiment with CNTK you will need to activate the cntk-pyXX environment.___